jmzager0110/BackstopJS_Demo/README.md

 This is my practice project for BackstopJS

 Directories include:
-- applitools_simple This test will have failures and successes as the two environemtns tested against each other have intentional differences
+- applitools_simple This test will have failures and successes as the two environments tested against each other have intentional differences
+- scenarios This is to split up the lengthy json configuration into separate js files
-- TBD
+-
 - TBD

 ### Installation